Kingxukai/linux/Documentation/leds/leds-blinkm.rst

 Leds BlinkM driver
 ==================

-The leds-blinkm driver supports the devices of the BlinkM family.
+The leds-blinkm driver supports the woke devices of the woke BlinkM family.

 They are RGB-LED modules driven by a (AT)tiny microcontroller and communicate through I2C.
 The default address of these modules is